Cathrin Hoffmann is a German, Hamburg based artist, who grew up in the 90s.

 Post Digital Pop, The Garage Amsterdam, Amsterdam, NL

-Post Analog Studio, The Hole NYC, New York City, NY
+Post Analog Studio, The Hole NYC, New York City, USA

 Art Creates Water, Millerntor Gallery, Hamburg, DE